gordo-labs/gordo-labs/README.md

 Currently I'm working on collaborative and horizontal digital arts using NFTs as their main vehicle, self sovering identity implementations (SSI) and governance.

-### ✨ You can consult with me about custom NFT ideas for cool implementations ✨
+### ✨ You can consult with me about custom NFT, DAOs, and generic web3 product consultancy ✨
 #### 📩 hello@gordo.design 📩